verilator/verilator/docs/guide/languages.rst

 To avoid conflicts with C symbol naming, any character in a signal name that is not alphanumeric nor a single underscore will be replaced by __0hh where hh is the hex code of the character.
-To avoid conflicts with Verilator's internal symbols, any double underscore are replaced with
+To avoid conflicts with Verilator's internal symbols, any double underscore is replaced with
 ___05F (5F is the hex code of an underscore.)